barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

 To get your GSoC application noticed, take an afternoon or a weekend and write a small demo using Cesium, post it to GitHub, and then include a link in your application.
 Get up to speed by reading the Cesium [tutorials](http://cesiumjs.org/tutorials.html), then get inspired by the [code examples](http://cesiumjs.org/Cesium/Apps/Sandcastle/) and [demos](http://cesiumjs.org/demos.html).

 If instead of writing a demo, you would rather make a contribution to Cesium itself to help your GSoC application stand out, see the [Cesium Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) and [list of beginner issues](https://github.com/AnalyticalGraphicsInc/cesium/issues?q=is%3Aopen+is%3Aissue+label%3Abeginner).
-Pick something that interests you then send us a pull request when it is ready.
+Pick something that interests you, comment on the issue to get advice, then send us a pull request when it is ready.
 Note that we can't merge a pull request until you submit a signed [Contributor License Agreement](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md).

 If you need help, post a question to the [Google Summer of Code 2015 thread](https://groups.google.com/forum/#!topic/cesium-dev/QnOxsA0iwa0) on the Cesium forum.
 The core developers are active on the forum and will be happy to respond.